neurips-time-series-workshop/neurips-time-series-workshop.github.io/_pages/cfp.md

 ## Call for reviewers

-We are also looking for reviewers for the workshop.
+We are looking for reviewers for the workshop.
 If you would like to nominate someone (or yourself), please fill this [google form](https://docs.google.com/forms/d/e/1FAIpQLSdOa2gEKTmpSvqa9tbQGEQbm7uxmGlht-04qA3u0agoWIaO5w/viewform).

+## Call for sponsors

+We are looking for sponsors for the workshop.
+If you would like to learn about sponsorship opportunities at the workshop, please contact the organizers.

 ## Contact